Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way: Introduction

 \section{Introduction}

-The search for signatures of extraterrestrial technological intelligence (ETI) - appositely termed ``technosignatures'' by \citet{Tart07} - has been dominated by the quest for artificial electromagnetic signals from the 1960s onward, mostly at radio wavelengths \citep{Dra65,SS66,Tart01,WDS17,LBC20,LL21}; in spite of the numerous searches conducted hitherto, the fraction of parameter space sampled remains minuscule \citep{Tar10,WKL}.
+The search for signatures of extraterrestrial technological intelligence (ETI) - appositely termed ``technosignatures'' by Jill Tarter in 2007 \citep{Tart07} - has been dominated by the quest for artificial electromagnetic signals from the 1960s onward, mostly at radio wavelengths \citep{Dra65,SS66,Tart01,WDS17,LBC20}; in spite of the numerous searches conducted hitherto, the fraction of parameter space sampled remains minuscule \citep{Tar10,WKL}.
 Since the very inception of this field, however, the potentiality of non-radio technosignatures was recognized, and its importance has been increasingly underscored in the 21st century \citep{Dys66,Fri83,BCD11,WMS14,Ci18,LL19}.

-In classifying prospective ETIs, the Kardashev scale pioneered by the late Nikolai Kardashev has proven to be a valuable metric \citep{Kar64,Gr20}.
-The so-called Type II ETIs, for instance, are capable of harnessing the entire energy output of their host star.
-As these ETIs are much more advanced in terms of their technology than humans, it is anticipated that their resultant technosignatures would be commensurately more striking.
+In classifying prospective ETIs, the Kardashev scale pioneered by the late Nikolai Kardashev has proven to be a valuable metric \citep{Kar64,Cir15,Gr20}.
+Type II ETIs, for instance, are capable of harnessing the entire radiative energy output of their host star.
+As these ETIs are considerably more advanced in terms of their technology than humans, it is conventionally anticipated that their resultant technosignatures would be commensurately more striking.
 The best known technosignatures in this category are Stapledon-Dyson spheres - these megastructures are composed of swarms of objects to tap the energy of the star \citep{Stap37,Dys60}.
-Several searches for Stapledon-Dyson spheres have been undertaken to date, as reviewed in \citet{Wri20}.
+Several searches for Stapledon-Dyson spheres have been undertaken to date, as reviewed in \citet{Wri20} and \citet{LL21}.